Restaurant sales growth remains strong year-over-year, but the last two months of the year showed there is some slowdown already in effect.

-Despite COVID hospitalizations and deaths decreasing, lockdowns becoming nonexistent, and mask mandates increasingly becoming a relic of the past, the consequences of COVID remain.
+Despite COVID-19 hospitalizations and deaths decreasing, lockdowns becoming nonexistent, and mask mandates increasingly becoming a relic of the past, the consequences of COVID remain.

 Change in Habits

-According to a Google Covid-19 Community Mobility Report, as of October 2022, the number of visitors to grocery and pharmacy stores were down by -2% compared to pre-pandemic baseline days (the median value for the 5-week period from January 3 to February 6, 2020).
-Visits to transit stations were down -17% and most relevant to the restaurant industry, retail and recreation were down -9%.
+According to a Google Covid-19 Community Mobility Report, as of October 2022, the number of visitors to grocery and pharmacy stores was down by -2% compared to pre-pandemic baseline days (the median value for the 5 weeks from January 3 to February 6, 2020).
+Visits to transit stations were down -17% and most relevant to the restaurant industry, retail, and recreation were down -9%.
 This is in step with Black Box Financial Intelligence data, which shows the industry is down -8% in traffic compared to 2019.

 Perhaps a regression to the mean is still in the cards and merely taking longer than expected, but the more plausible explanation is that consumer behavior may have changed permanently.
 Visits to the workplace are down 20% according to the same study.
 This isn’t an aberration waiting to flatten out.
 COVID lockdowns may have radically accelerated this shift towards work from home, but the trend started well before 2020.

-How has this change in lifestyle affected the restaurant industry?
+How has this lifestyle change affected the restaurant industry?
 One place to study is commuting data.
-The US census classifies all zip codes as “high commuting” (areas where 30% of the population commutes outside the area), “low commuting” (areas where 10-30% of the population commutes) and “core” (areas where high numbers of the population commute into).
+The US census classifies all zip codes as “high commuting” (areas where 30% of the population commutes outside the area), “low commuting” (areas where 10-30% of the population commutes), and “core” (areas where high numbers of the population commute into).

 A Paradigm Shift

-Additionally, within this 3 year framework, off-premise has been a key driver for growth.
-If we dig a little deeper into the commuting area classification, a major contributor for Core and High Commuting areas performance was due to off-premise sales.
+Additionally, within this 3-year framework, off-premise has been a key driver for growth.
+If we dig a little deeper into the commuting area classification, a major contributor to Core and High Commuting areas' performance was due to off-premise sales.
 These grew the fastest in Core communities back in 2020 as the industry adapted to the pandemic.
 As of 2020, off-premise sales growth continues to be stronger in these communities that attract commuters instead of seeing people leave to work elsewhere.
 Second-highest off-premise sales growth was in High Commuting communities.

-- Off-premise sales include: to go (pickup), delivery, and drive-thru (where applicable)
+- Off-premise sales include: go (pickup), delivery, and drive-thru (where applicable)